 Kr8zy Glue is so sketchy, we can’t even find a street source!

-One thing is certain: There is no company behind this fake brand.
+One thing is certain: There is no company behind this black market brand.
 No license, no website, no certification, no owner even claimed.
 If it weren’t for the dozens of people finding and asking about them, we’d never know they existed.
 We can’t even find out where the packaging is being sold online, nor can we even find the usual online black market website advertising the filled carts for sale.
 They appear to be distributed entirely by hand and word-of-mouth.

 So we have a complete ghost cart brand on our hands.
 The fact that virtually every report ties it to New York City or 1Match tells us it’s a local street operation there that was maybe also responsible for 1Match?